-Upon initial review, the problem seems to be that all employees should be encouraged to assist guests in an emergency.
-However, in this case, the desk clerk has a perception problem about his job.
-This shortsightedness probably results from poor training, a lack of opportunities for employees from various departments to exchange ideas and socialize, and an atmosphere for employee motivation.
+Upon initial review, the problem would seem to be that all employees should be encouraged to be more willing to assist guests in an emergency.
+However, in this case, the desk clerk has a "perception problem" concerning his job.
+This shortsightedness probably results from poor training and a dearth of opportunities for employees from various departments to exchange ideas and socialize.
 The front office manager should discuss the situation with the convention representative and emphasize the benefits of total quality management.
-Supervisors must concentrate on the guests' needs and foster employee growth and development so their employees will likewise concentrate on guests' needs.
+Supervisors must concentrate on the guests' needs and foster employee growth and development, so that their employees will likewise concentrate on the guests' needs.
 These concepts are at the heart of effective interdepartmental communications.